 Back in Mallard, the twins reunited for one day.
 Adele had Alzheimer’s but instantly recognized Stella.
 In time, she didn’t remember Desiree and called her Stella.

-The twins filled each other on their life.
+The twins filled each other in on their lives.
 Desiree realized that her sister wasn’t coming home; her visit was all about protecting the life she had created.
 They went to bed sleeping in their childhood beds.
 Early heard Stella sneaking out the next morning and drove her to the train station.
 She gave him her engagement ring to sell to help care for her mother and returned to her life.

 Life Carries On

 Stella returned to her husband and her white life.
-She said her ring had fallen down the drain at work; her husband told her she was due for an upgrade and had a new ring custom made.
+She said her ring had fallen down the drain at work; her husband told her she was due for an upgrade and had a new ring custom-made.